JWB65/gds/README.md

 database object and output it to an output file and/or a std::vector of polygons.

 The `Main.cpp` file is an example of its use.

-Details are provide in the header file gds.h and main.c contains an example.